angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 Game 1 - Mull to 6 on the play.
 Opponent leads with a :card[Green Sun's Zenith] for Dryad Arbor, then plays Allosaurus Shepherd, :card[Gaea's Cradle], and Collector Ouphe, which keeps me from winning on my third turn.
-I die on his T3 to a :card[Craterhoof Behemonth].
+I die on his T3 to a :card[Craterhoof Behemoth].
 Ouphe.

 SB: -3 duress, +2 Opposition Agent, +1 Chain of Vapor